Lyme disease: Tick removal

 Attached ticks should be removed promptly.
-Risk of infection increases with time of attachment, but in North America risk of Lyme disease is small if the tick is removed within 36 hours.
+The risk of infection increases with the time of attachment.
+In North America, the risk of Lyme disease is small if the tick is removed within 36 hours.
 CDC recommends inserting a fine-tipped tweezer between the skin and the tick, grasping very firmly, and pulling the closed tweezer straight away from the skin without twisting, jerking, squeezing or crushing the tick.
 After tick removal, any tick parts remaining in the skin should be removed with a clean tweezer, if possible.
 The wound and hands should then be cleaned with alcohol or soap and water.
-The tick may be disposed by placing it in a container with alcohol, sealed bag, tape or flushed down the toilet.
-The bitten person should write down where and when the bite happened so that this can be informed to a doctor if the person gets a rash or flu-like symptoms in the following several weeks.
+The tick may be disposed of by placing it in a container with alcohol, a sealed bag, tape, or flushing it down the toilet.
+The bitten person should write down where and when the bite happened so that this information can be provided to a doctor if the person gets a rash or flu-like symptoms in the following several weeks.
 CDC recommends not using fingers, nail polish, petroleum jelly or heat on the tick to try to remove it.

 In Australia, where the Australian paralysis tick is prevalent, the Australasian Society of Clinical Immunology and Allergy recommends not using tweezers to remove ticks, because if the person is allergic, anaphylaxis could result.
 Instead, a product should be sprayed on the tick to cause it to freeze and then drop off.
-A doctor would use liquid nitrogen, but products available from chemists for freezing warts can be used instead.
-Another method originating from Australia consists in using about 20 cm of dental floss or fishing line for slowly tying an overhand knot between the skin and the tick and then pulling it away from the skin.
+Another method consists in using about 20 cm (8 inches) of dental floss or fishing line for slowly tying an overhand knot between the skin and the tick and then pulling it away from the skin.

 Preventive antibiotics

 The risk of infectious transmission increases with the duration of tick attachment.
-It requires between 36 and 48 hours of attachment for the bacteria that causes Lyme to travel from within the tick into its saliva.
+It requires between 36 and 48 hours of attachment for the bacteria that cause Lyme to travel from within the tick into its saliva.
 If a deer tick that is sufficiently likely to be carrying Borrelia is found attached to a person and removed, and if the tick has been attached for 36 hours or is engorged, a single dose of doxycycline administered within the 72 hours after removal may reduce the risk of Lyme disease.
-It is not generally recommended for all people bitten, as development of infection is rare: about 50 bitten people would have to be treated this way to prevent one case of erythema migrans (i.e. the typical rash found in about 70–80% of people infected).
+It is not generally recommended for all people bitten, as development of infection is rare: about 50 bitten people would have to be treated this way to prevent one case of erythema migrans (i.e., the typical rash found in about 70–80% of people infected).